Last Updated on 20th January 2025 by max2021

 This new law was to prevent both the import and new uses of any asbestos-containing materials, such as the spraying of asbestos materials as a surface coating, using insulating or soundproofing materials made from asbestos, and use of asbestos cement, boards, panels or tiles covered in asbestos paint or plasters

-But it also allowed for any existing asbestos materials manufactured prior to when asbestos was banned in the UK in 1999, such as tiles and insulation board, to remain intact if they were in good condition and left undisturbed.
+But it also allowed for any existing asbestos materials manufactured before when asbestos was banned in the UK in 1999, such as tiles and insulation board, to remain intact if they were in good condition and left undisturbed.

 Greater emphasis was placed on ensuring that anyone who may come into contact with asbestos materials as part of their work, including maintenance workers, was to be provided with suitable training.

-Employers and self-employed workers were now required to protect against exposure to asbestos, and as such, control limits were introduced which were put in place to protect workers from exposure to asbestos, thus limiting the amount of asbestos they could be exposed to.
+Employers and self-employed workers were now required to protect against asbestos exposure, and as such, control limits were introduced which were put in place to protect workers from asbestos exposure, thus limiting the amount of asbestos they could be exposed to.

-Any exposure to asbestos fibres now had to be below the airborne exposure limit of 0.1 fibres per cm³ within a 4-hour period or for short-term exposure to asbestos (say over a period of 10 minutes), it should not exceed 0.6 fibres per cm³.
+Any exposure to asbestos fibres now had to be below the airborne exposure limit of 0.1 fibres per cm³ within 4 hours or for short-term asbestos exposure (say over 10 minutes), it should not exceed 0.6 fibres per cm³.

 This new regulation meant that contracted site workers would be able to assess the nature of a material and ascertain whether or not it was asbestos before commencing with any work on-site, enabling them to prepare accordingly.

-Any exposure to asbestos had to be strictly controlled with workers wearing the correct respiratory protective equipment.
+Any asbestos exposure had to be strictly controlled with workers wearing the correct respiratory protective equipment.

 The 2006 Control of Asbestos regulations also enforced that almost all work involving the removal of asbestos insulation had to be carried out by a licensed contractor.

-These regulations also stated that work must be performed in accordance with the approved code of practice (ACOP), and that any plans for asbestos removal had to be submitted to the HSE at least two weeks prior to any works commencing.
+These regulations also stated that work must be performed following the approved code of practice (ACOP), and that any plans for asbestos removal had to be submitted to the HSE at least two weeks prior to any works commencing.

 On the 6th of April 2012, the Control of Asbestos Regulations 2012 was introduced which superseded all previous regulations and updated them to be in line with the EU asbestos directive.